 For this reason, we recommend purchasing your tickets and booking your tours ahead of time.
 Or if you don’t want to stress about anything like where to find entrance tickets or train tickets, booking a guided tour will be very convenient.
 Do your research and always travel with reputable service providers.

 Booking ahead is the best decision you can take to make your trip to Peru a once-in-a-lifetime experience.
 Besides, don’t forget that Machu Picchu is situated in a subtropical area which gives to the Sanctuary a peculiar climate.
-So, check our article “what to pack for a tropical holiday” and your Andean journey will be unforgettable.
+So, check out what to pack for a tropical holiday and your Andean journey will be unforgettable.

 3. Pretty cold at night in the mountains

 You probably have to pay attention to this item if you grew up in a flat area and never spent any time on any mountain range.
 In Peru, especially in Cusco, the nights are very chilly; the buildings don’t have heat and the windows aren’t insulated so, prepare for a drafty night.

 Our piece of advice is to pack warm clothing.
 In the Andes, the days are nice and warm but it gets cold at night, really cold.
 So, never underestimate how cold it could get.